shanazramsaroop/Personal-Project/README.md

 </br>
 **Understanding Namespaces and Working with the .NET Class Library** </br>
 Time spent: 30 minutes. </br>
 The bin directory contains a debugs and a release version.
 The debug version contains additional files required by visual studio to connect to the execution of the compiled executable, which allows us to step through.
+We don't have to type System.Console. everytime we want to use a function from the System namespace because, we put "using System; " at the beginning of the file.
+To find the classes or methods that we need, search the microsoft site (use site:microsft.com in bing)for a code snipet taht you can use for whatever is your purpose and you will see the functions used.
+If you add a function of a class that you are not "using", then visual studio should be able to find which class it belongs to and add it.